scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 A quantitative microscopic model is developed based on this comparison between experiment and theory.
 Here, we focus on this crucial modeling step.
-We present a general-purpose simulation package for MDS: "WrightSim".
+We present a general-purpose simulation package for MDS: ``WrightSim``.

 .. figure:: example_spectrum.png